 2: middle click or three fingers

-If you need to check that the touch/mouse button is still active, see ctrl.touching
+If you need to check that the touch/mouse button is still active, see ctrl.touching instead.

 ctrl.touched(touch) -- Is the screen was touched or mouse button was pressed?